centreon/centreon-archived/doc/en/administration_guide/poller/advanced_configuration_broker.rst

 Overview
 ########

-The Centreon Broker's core is a simple multiplexing engine that takes *input* events and sends them to various *outputs*.
-Inputs are typically other Centreon Broker instances received via TCP/IP, while outputs can be a SQL database, other brokers, a BI/BAM engine, Centreon Map, etc.
+The Centreon Broker's core is a simple multiplexing engine that takes *inputs* events and sends them to various *outputs*.
+Inputs are typically other Centreon Broker instances received via TCP/IP, while outputs can be an SQL database, other brokers, a BI/BAM engine, Centreon Map, etc.

 Each input or output has a *type* that describes what it does plus several